kmgolden/chet/about.md

 permalink: /about/
 ---

-Filthy is a lifestyle brand, magazine, and fashion studio based in Seattle.
-We love art, design, fashion and music.
-We live in Seattle but we work in the global context.
+Filthy is a creative studio based in Seattle.